 The RARC was initially developed as a tool to determine the impacts of grazing management practices on riparian condition, and to identify those practices which resulted in minimal impacts.
 We have now tested this approach in three areas of south-eastern Australia (see Figure 1); some results are presented below.
-Note that these results were obtained using the original version of the RARC, but this version developed for the mid north of South Australia would give very similar scores.
+Note that these results were obtained using the original version of the RARC, but the version developed for Tasmania would give very similar scores.